 Is Commercial Auto Insurance More Expensive?

 In comparison to personal car insurance policies, commercial auto insurance can be more expensive.
-This is due to multiple vehicles that may have specialty uses and the various drivers in these vehicles.
+This is due to multiple vehicles that may have special uses and the various drivers in these vehicles.
 Commercial drivers typically have different driving behaviors and the amount of risk can be greater, so a company may need to fully cover any liability risks.
 Commercial vehicles are also typically more expensive and are late-model versions.
 These types of vehicles need to carry full-coverage insurance.

 When a company is using trucks, trailers, refrigeration or modification; as well as the carrying of hazardous materials or if a vehicle incurs high weekly mileage rates can also cause an increase in insurance expenses.
 Although commercial auto insurance may result in higher expenses than personal auto insurance the value of the coverage for multiple drivers and vehicles far outweighs and costs the company can incur without protection.